UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/docs/frontend/complete-components-reference.md

 ## Overview

-Comprehensive documentation for all 40+ React components in the HCMC Traffic Management System frontend, built with React 18.2, TypeScript, Leaflet, and modern web technologies.
+Comprehensive documentation for all 40+ React components in the HCMC Traffic Management System frontend, built with React 18.2, TypeScript, MapLibre GL, and modern web technologies.

 ---